 Entity City of Philadelphia

 Status Completed

 Туре Path

 Length Approximately 0.1 mi

-Completion 2012
+Completion n 2012

-Rank High Priority - Completed
+Rank Rank Not Ranked - Completed

-67. 58th Street Greenway
+Priority 11: 58th Street Greenway

 The 58th Street Greenway is located in Southwest Philadelphia along 58th Street and Kingsessing Avenue, with connecting onroad facilities on 59th Street, Elmwood Avenue, and Lindbergh Avenue.
 The Pennsylvania Environmental Council initiated planning and preliminary design for the project.
 The project has several stormwater features, included in partnership with the Philadelphia Water Department.
 The project is funded by City of Philadelphia and federal TIGER (Transportation Investment Generating Economic Recovery) funding.
-The project score highly in project status because it is fully funded and under construction.
+The project scored high in project status because it is fully funded and is complete.

-The project scores highly in demand because it is in close proximity to several park and recreation facilities, including Cobbs Creek Park and Bartram's Garden, and is in an area of zero vehicle households and high pedestrian commuting mode.
+The project scored high in demand because it is in close proximity to several park and recreation facilities, including Cobbs Creek Park and Bartram's Garden, and is in an area of zero vehicle households and high pedestrian commuting mode.

-The project scores high in connectivity because it completes a gap in the on-road bicycle network between the Schuylkill River and Cobbs Creek Park and connects and is part of the East Coast Greenway.
+The project scored high in connectivity because it completes a gap in the on-road bicycle network between the Schuylkill River and Cobbs Creek Park and is part of the East Coast Greenway.

-The project scored high in feasibility because land ownership is secured, there is dedicated funding, it is a high PWD priority area, and construction is underway.
+The project scored high in feasibility because landownership is secured, there is dedicated funding, it is a high PWD priority area, and construction is complete.

 The project ranked mid-range in the cost category because of the higher construction cost.
-However, all funds are secured and it is nearly completed.
+However, all funds are secured and it is completed.

-The project is in the highest priority category, though it was not part of the ranking scheme because it is presently under construction.
+The project is in the highest priority category, though it was not part of the ranking scheme because it is recently completed.